-Your doctor may recommend you to treat the underlying chronic illness to prevent ED from worsening, or even reverse it.
+Your doctor may recommend you treatment for an underlying chronic illness to prevent ED from worsening, or even reverse it.

-Another treatment option is with the prescription of medications like Cialis, Levitra, and Viagra, which can be effective whether the cause of ED is physical or related to anxiety.
+Another treatment option is the prescription of medications like Cialis, Levitra, and Viagra, which can be effective if the cause of ED is physical or related to anxiety.